Year-End Financial Checklist: Optimize Your Year-End Financial Strategy

 Roth IRAs and Conversions

-A low-income year can present a great opportunity to fund a Roth IRA or convert funds from a traditional IRA to a Roth IRA.
+A low-income year can be a great opportunity to fund a Roth IRA or convert funds from a traditional IRA to a Roth IRA.
 The latter strategy allows you to pay taxes on the converted amount now, locking in future tax-free withdrawals.
 Be sure to discuss this with your financial professional to determine if it’s the right fit for your situation.

 Required Minimum Distributions (RMDs)